mpas/hugo-blog-src/content/post/20161101_change_the_port_of_actuator_endpoint.md

 +++
 date = "2016-11-01T19:44:16+01:00"
-tags = ["grails", "springboot"] title = "Grails change the port of actuator endpoints"
+tags = ["grails", "springboot"] title = "Change the port of actuator endpoint in a Grails application"
 +++

-When using actuator endpoints to expose metrics, it may be useful to run the metrics on a different port.
+When using actuator endpoints to expose metrics in a Grails (Spring Boot) application, it may be useful to run the metrics on a different port.

+This enables you to hide the metrics for the public and use the different port in an AWS infrastucture so that the metrics are only available internal.

 Let us first enable the actuator endpoints